Mid-Gard/People_Counter-Yolov7/README.md

-# People Counter Using ML
+# People Counter Using ML Using Yolo V7 from Openvino

 ## Features
 - Added Label for Every Track